wso2/docs-ei/en/micro-integrator/docs/overview/about-this-release-7.1.0.md

 # About this Release

-WSO2 Enterprise Integrator (EI) version 7.1.0 is the latest release of the WSO2 EI 7.x family, which provides a powerful solution for integrating systems.
+WSO2 Enterprise Integrator (EI) version 7.1.0 is the latest release of the WSO2 EI, which provides a powerful solution for integrating systems.

 !!!
 Tip
 	If you are already using a previous version of WSO2 EI and you want to migrate to this release, see the instructions in the [migration guide](../../setup/install_and_setup_overview/#migrate).

 ## What's new in this release?

+WSO2 Enterprise Integrator is continuously improving in every new release.
+Listed below are the new features and improvements that are introduced with the EI 7.1.0 release.

 ### New in the Micro Integrator

-The following features and improvements are available for the <b>Micro Integrator</b> of EI 7.1.0:
+The following features and improvements are available for the <b>Micro Integrator</b> runtime of EI 7.1.0:

 -   [Task coordination](../../setup/deployment/deploying_wso2_ei/#cluster-coordination) for distributed deployments.
 -   Capability of viewing and configuring logs (without accessing the file system) via the Micro Integrator's [CLI](../../administer-and-observe/using-the-command-line-interface) or the [management API](../../administer-and-observe/working-with-management-api).